 Postpartum Psychosis vs. Postpartum Depression

 More than half of new moms will experience mood changes due to hormonal fluctuations following childbirth.
-Four of five women will experience “baby blues” categorized by symptoms of tearfulness, mood swings, and exhaustion.
-Baby blues last anywhere from 2 days to 2 weeks after birth and usually peak between 3 and 5 days after delivery.
-About 1 or 2 of 10 women will experience Postpartum Depression (PPD).
+Four of five women will experience the “baby blues” categorized by symptoms of tearfulness, mood swings, and exhaustion.
+Baby blues last anywhere from two days to two weeks after birth and usually peak between three and five days after delivery.
+About one or two of 10 women will experience postpartum depression (PPD).

 - Depressed mood most of the day